Find Trade Colleges

 WCCCD undergraduate students pay an average of $3,263 in in-state tuition and fees each year.

-You’ll join some of the best and brightest minds around you if you attend Washtenaw Community College.
-The school came in at #2 on this year’s Best Value Allied Health Services Associate Degree Schools in Michigan list.
-Located in the suburb of Ann Arbor, Washtenaw Community College is a public school with a large student population.
+You’ll be in good company if you decide to attend Washtenaw Community College.
+It ranked #2 on our 2023 Best Value Allied Health Services Associate Degree Schools in Michigan list.
+Located in the large suburb of Ann Arbor, Washtenaw Community College is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at Washtenaw Community College are $4,416 a year.
+Washtenaw Community College undergraduate students pay an average of $4,416 in in-state tuition and fees each year.
 On average, medical assisting graduates from Washtenaw Community College take out $13,081 in student loans while working on their Associate Degree.

 Full Allied Health & Medical Assisting Services at Washtenaw Community College Report